Planting and maintaining your tree is easier than you might have imagined! There are four key components to tree planting and care:

 - Never, ever, “top” or “tip” a tree!
 Nothing will destroy the beauty and benefits of a tree faster.

 - Always cut at the base of the branch which needs pruned, just above the “branch collar”.
 This allows the tree to heal quickly and correctly, and doesn’t leave unsightly “stubs” which will not heal properly.
 For large branches, be sure to use the overcut, undercut, remove method.
 This prevents the branch from breaking while you prune, either creating a dangerous situation for you or causing further damage to the tree.

 - Focus on crossed branches, overcrowded branches, or broken branches.
 Remove suckers which may be growing from the base of the tree or straight up from branches (this happens often following our rainy seasons!).
 If there are any “stubs” leftover from previous prunings, remove those also.

 - Be careful of overpruning.
 Never remove more than 20-30% of the tree in any one session.

 - The best time of year to prune depends on what results you want to see.
-Pruning in the spring and late winter encourages growth.
-Pruning in the summer reduces size.
-Pruning in the fall is often not recommended, as the plant has a more difficult time healing as it enters the dormant time of year.
+Pruning during the spring and late winter encourages growth because of quick healing.
+Pruning during the summer can help reduce size.
+Pruning in the fall not recommended because the tree will have a difficult time healing while preparing to go dormant for the winter.